top of page

 Projects In The Works:

-1. Interactive Study Guide: What to do when you feel like a Forgotten Follower?
+1. Interactive Devotional: What to do when you feel Forgotten?

-This is the official companion study guide to Forgotten Followers: from Broken to Bold.
+This is a devotional and study guide based on the harmony of the Gospels that I used in writing Forgotten Followers: from Broken to Bold.
 It is for anyone who sometimes feels like a forgotten follower, doubts their place in God’s family, or has questions.
 This ten-session guide is for individual reflection or group discussion exploring the themes of the novel: biblical equality, women’s freedoms, abuse, and racism.
 See how Jesus encourages, equips, and empowers women as patrons, disciples, and apostles.
-Each interactive study session contains:

-2. Swords and Shields: A Card Game to understand Biblical Viewpoints on Gender Equality
+2. The Sword: Flashcards to understand Biblical Viewpoints on Gender Equality

 3. Forgotten Apostles: from Broken to Bold, Book 2